Support our work

 Here are five crises that put the situation in perspective:

-While Europe hosts just 11% of the world’s refugees, the vast majority are being hosted by developing countries, often without enough resources.
+The UK is home to approx. 1% of the 26.4 million refugees, forcibly displaced across the world.
+While Europe in total hosts just 11% of the world’s refugees, the vast majority are being hosted by developing countries, often without enough resources.
 Refugees are frequently unable to earn money to support their families, to access proper healthcare or to have somewhere permanent to live.
 600,000 Syrians have found refuge in neighbouring Jordan, a country that has issues with water scarcity, high unemployment rates and oversubscribed schools.
 And in Lebanon alone, a country roughly the same size as Wales, a third of the population are refugees.

 The Rohingya crisis in Bangladesh has created the world’s largest refugee camp after 700,000 Rohingya Muslims fled Myanmar in 2017 following what has been described as “textbook ethnic cleansing”.
 The violence against them caused the largest movement of refugees since the Rwandan genocide in 1994.
 In just one month, half a million Rohingya men, women and children fled to Bangladesh in search of safety.
 Now nearly one million Rohingya refugees live in overcrowded camps, where disease is spreading at emergency levels.

-And we cannot forget the world’s largest humanitarian crisis in Yemen, where millions of people are on the brink of starvation and 79% of the population is in need of emergency relief and humanitarian assistance.
+Over half of Yemen's population is going hungry.
+Acute cases of malnutrition for children under 5 are at the highest ever recorded.
 The war in Yemen has left millions without access to essential health care and at risk from preventable diseases including cholera which has killed thousands of people.

 The real crisis